MicrosoftDocs/powerapps-docs/articles/signup-question-and-answer.md

 The [How do users sign up for PowerApps](signup-question-and-answer.md#how-do-users-sign-up-for-powerapps-?) section (in this topic) outlines the two possible ways that users can sign up for PowerApps.
 Note that there is a separate step required to disable each sign up option.

-To disable sign up flow Option 1 (i.e. user goes to [powerapps.microsoft.com](https://powerapps.microsoft.com), and select **Sign up free**), run the following Windows PowerShell Script:

-  **Disable automatic license distribution** : Use this Windows PowerShell script to disable automatic license distributions for existing users.
-You do not need to repeat this process if you have already disabled automatic license distribution before (e.g. Office 365 for Education for Students, Faculty, and Staff).
+To disable sign up flow Option 1 (i.e. user goes to [powerapps.microsoft.com](https://powerapps.microsoft.com), and select **Sign up free**), run the following Windows PowerShell Script.
+Use this Windows PowerShell script to disable automatic license distributions for existing users.
+If you have already disabled automatic license distribution before (e.g. Office 365 for Education for Students, Faculty, and Staff), you do not need to repeat this process.

   To disable automatic license distribution for existing users:
   `Set-MsolCompanySettings -AllowAdHocSubscriptions $false`

   To enable automatic license distribution for existing users:
   `Set-MsolCompanySettings -AllowAdHocSubscriptions $true`

   **NOTE**: The `AllowAdHocSubscription` flag controls several user capabilities in your organization, including the ability for users to sign up for the Azure Rights Management Service or Power BI.
 Changing this flag affects all of these capabilities.